JMacioce/JMacioce/README.md

 <br />

-I'm a passionate software developer from Canada 🇨🇦 <br>
+I'm a passionate software developer from Canada 🇨🇦 <br/>

 **About me**
 - ✍️ Currently developing multiple mini-websites for practice while learning JavaScript